vincentstradic/kmwebproject/content/post/postseven.md

 +++
 date = "2018-04-26T09:29:26+00:00"
-title = "Some more Vodafone and introduction to Kabirou's family" tags = [
+title = "More Vodafone and an introduction to Kabirou's family" tags = [
     "Vodafone",
     "Wari",